Bacterial Meningitis Vaccination Requirement

 - A student, or a parent or guardian of a student, is not required to submit evidence of receiving the vaccination against bacterial meningitis if the student, or a parent or guardian of a student, submits to the institution:

-- an affidavit or a certificate signed by a physician who is duly registered and licensed to practice medicine in the United States, in which it is stated that, in the physician’s opinion, the vaccination required would be injurious to the student's health and well-being
+- An affidavit or a certificate signed by a physician who is duly registered and licensed to practice medicine in the United States, in which it is stated that, in the physician’s opinion, the vaccination required would be injurious to the student's health and well-being, or

-- In Person: The Tower, Main 1.101 during regular office hours
+- Enrollment Center @ The Tower, Main 1.100 during regular office hours

 One West University Boulevard